-One of the visualization techniques that is closely related to exploded views is volume splitting [IDSC04, GBKG04].
+Volume splitting is a visualization technique of scientific data that is closely related to exploded views [14, 10].
 This technique is intended for displaying multiple enclosed iso-surfaces within the volumetric data.
 Each iso-surface, except the innermost one, is split into two parts and moved apart.
 Such splitting is denoted as logical splitting.
 Another type is geometrical splitting which moves apart the two halves of the entire volume.
 Logical splitting is illustrated in Figure 1 (b).

-McGuffin et al. [MTB03] propose an elaborate framework featuring a set of advanced deformations for an understandable visual presentation of complex three-dimensional information.
+McGuffin et al. [18] propose an elaborate framework featuring a set of advanced deformations for an understandable visual presentation of complex three-dimensional information.
 The operation for investigating the interior of a volume is browsing.
-The browsing is realized on presegmented data decomposed into several semantic layers (e.g., skin, muscle, skull, brain).
+The browsing is realized on pre-segmented data decomposed into several semantic layers (e.g., skin, muscle, skull, brain).
 The user can cut into and open up, spread apart, or peel away parts of the volume in real time.
 This makes the interior visible while still retaining surrounding context.
 Additionally they present a set of interaction techniques based on various metaphors.
-Interaction techniques are controlled by pop-up menus and threedimensional widgets.
+Interaction techniques are controlled by pop-up menus and three-dimensional widgets.
 The interaction technique using leafing deformation is shown in Figure 1 (c).